 sand in the Sahara.
 This is a real detective work: having

-to Mexico and then back up to the North Toronto.
+to Mexico then north to Toronto.

-The equipment used for this research integrates a mass spectrometer has
+The equipment used for this research integrates a mass spectrometer

 prisoners are accelerated.
-Two lasers with sensors detect
+Two lasers with sensors detect them

-pulverize particle.
+spray the particle.
 The fragments describe an aerial tube.
 The

-polluting particle studied.
+pollutant particle studied.

-bringing together the different signatures of potential pollutants.
+grouping the different signatures of potential pollutants.
 He will be

 pollutant in the ambient air without knowing the source.